-After navigating the rocks, you will get to one last section with a decent 20-foot waterfall and some scrambling before making it to the foot of the falls.
+After navigating the rocks, you will get to one last section with a decent 20-foot waterfall and some scrambling before making it to the base of the falls.

 Black Star Canyon Falls

-Reaching this elusive waterfall makes all the work you put in to get there worth it, as it is very impressive.
+Reaching this elusive waterfall makes all the work you put in to get there worth it, as it is imposing.

-The water cascades down the main falls and into a smaller, man-made hole, making it unlike any other waterfall I have seen with the two outlets.
+The water cascades down the central falls and into a smaller, man-made hole, making it unlike any other waterfall I have seen with the two outlets.